GUIDE

 Sportmonks Free Tier

 Sportmonks offers a free tier, but it only includes two leagues: the Danish Superliga and the Scottish Premiership.
-While Sportmonks is an excellent paid API with 2,200+ leagues and advanced features like xG data, the free tier is too narrow for most development purposes.
+For most developers, that is not a useful free tier - it is a narrow demo of a much more expensive paid product.

 Unless you specifically need Danish or Scottish football data, the Sportmonks free tier is not a practical starting point.
-Their paid plans begin at EUR 29/month for 5 leagues.
+Their paid plans begin at EUR 29/month for 5 leagues, and the features most people associate with Sportmonks - broader odds, xG, news, deeper history, and more league coverage - can push you into add-ons or higher tiers quickly.

 When Free Tiers Break Down